 See Also: Tradervue Review

 EdgeWonk is the best choice for traders who want powerful trade analytics features at their fingertips.
-TraderSync is great too, but more expensive.
+TradeZella has more features, but is more expensive.
 Trademetria has a robust user interface but only comes with delayed quotes.

 Detailed trading journal data analyzed with the best trading journals is at least as important as having a good trading platform because it gives traders and investors a trading edge.
 Trading journal software does not have to be expensive.
 It’s more important that the chosen trading journals provide the data insights you need to become a profitable trader.